The brands

 Flow Paragliders

-Flow's D-Wing uses a reflex airfoil design that virtually eliminates canopy collapse, a feature unique in the parawing market.
-Built with premium Porcher Skytex canopy and Liros Technora lines, the D-Wing is engineered for maximum stability and safety.
+Flow use a reflex airfoil design that virtually eliminates canopy collapse, a feature unique in the parawing market, now in a second generation.
+Built with premium Porcher Skytex canopy and Liros Technora lines, and engineered for maximum stability and safety.

 Budget-friendly power kite heritage